gauthamnandakumar/Semantic-Segmentation-of-Full-body-MRI-using-FCN-/README.md

 # Semantic-Segmentation-of-Full-body-MRI-using-FCN-
-Procedure to excecte the files.
+Procedure to excecte the Convolution_Fully_Network.py.
 Set the training folder and Validation folder that contains subfolder Images & Annotations in each.
 Set the Model folder to where the vgg weights are going to be downloaded.
 Finally set the logs_dir and then Prediction_dir where the test results are going to be saved.